BinhexTeam/odoosync/README.rst

   odoosync mysyncfile.yaml --netrc-file /etc/odoo/credentials.netrc

-Include dependent records discovered through many2one relations by either passing ``--sync-dependencies`` on the CLI or setting ``options.sync_dependencies`` to ``true`` in the YAML file::
+Include dependent records discovered through relational fields (many2one, one2many, many2many) when the related model is declared in your YAML file by either passing ``--sync-dependencies`` on the CLI or setting ``options.sync_dependencies`` to ``true`` in the YAML file::